OceanDataTools/openrvdas/CONTRIBUTING.md

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

+#### Pull requests
-Please send a [GitHub Pull Request to oceandatatools/openrvdas/dev](https://github.com/oceandatatools/openrvdas/pull/new/dev) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+Please file a GitHub  [pull request for oceandatatools/openrvdas/dev](https://github.com/oceandatatools/openrvdas/pull/new/dev) (or for [oceandatatools/openrvdas/dev](https://github.com/oceandatatools/openrvdas_contrib/pull/new/dev) as appropriate), with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, we will love you forever if you include examples.
 We can always use more test coverage.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).